Kong/lua-resty-worker-events/README.markdown

 value will be ignored (for the `timeout` period specified to [configure](#configure)).
 The process executing the event will not necessarily be the process posting the event.

-Before returning, it will call [poll](#poll) to handle all events up to and including the newly posted event.
-Check the return value to make sure it completed, see `poll`.

-The return value will be the result from `poll`.
+The return value will be `true` when the event was successfully posted or `nil + error` in case of failure.

 *Note*: the worker process sending the event, will also receive the event!
 So if the eventsource will also act upon the event, it should not do so from the event